-First of all, you should know that the simple fact that your wife filed for divorce, or that you and your wife were physically and/or legally separated at the time when you filed your I-751 Petition to Remove Conditions on Residence, is not enough for the U.S. Citizenship and Immigration Services (USCIS) to automatically deny your petition.
+First of all, the simple fact that your U.S. spouse filed for divorce, or that you were physically and/or legally separated at the time of filing the I-751 Petition to Remove Conditions on Residence is not enough for USCIS to automatically deny the I-751 petition.

-Once your divorce becomes final, however, you should not hesitate to quickly send a copy of your divorce decree to USCIS.
+Once your divorce becomes final, however, you should quickly send a copy of your divorce decree to USCIS.
 It might be good (though not strictly required) to attach this document to a cover letter explicitly requesting that your initial joint petition be amended and changed into a divorce-based waiver petition.